m-petersen/vinpetersen.github.io/_posts/2018-11-29-a-guided-tour-through-a-convolutional-neural-network-part-4.md

 ![backprop_en_detail.png]({{site.baseurl}}/img/backprop_detailed.png)
 *Figure 15: Backpropagation in detail*

-This whole principle of chaining the derivatives together is called chain rule and is also utilised in backpropagation in absolutely the same manner (*Figure 15*: blue elements), even though with other functions and values.
+This whole principle of chaining the derivatives together is called chain rule and is also utilised in backpropagation in absolutely the same manner (*Fig. 15*: blue elements), even though with other functions and values.
 The functions in the fully connected layers are traced back by computing their derivatives and then concatenating those leading to the parameter of interest via the chain rule, which results in the derivative of the cross-entropy with respect to the parameter we backpropagated to.

 The computations result in the following equations for weights and biases.

 ![weight_dev.png]({{site.baseurl}}/img/weight_dev.png)
 *Figure 16: Computation of cross-entropy loss with respect to an arbitrary weight*

-To compute the derivative of $$C$$ with respect to a weight, the activation of the neuron the weight is coming from is multiplied by $$\frac{∂C}{∂z_{i}}$$, i.e. the derivative of C with respect to the $$z$$ the weight is leading to, (*Figure 16*). $$\frac{∂C}{∂z_{i}}$$ is also called the error of a neuron (*Fig. 16*).
+To compute the derivative of $$C$$ with respect to a weight, the activation of the neuron the weight is coming from is multiplied by $$\frac{∂C}{∂z_{i}}$$, i.e. the derivative of C with respect to the $$z$$ the weight is leading to, (*Fig. 16*). $$\frac{∂C}{∂z_{i}}$$ is also called the error of a neuron (*Fig. 16*).

 $$\frac{∂C}{∂b_{i}^{l}}=\frac{∂C}{∂z_{i}^{l}}$$